ByAUJay

 7) Make sign-in auditable and phishing‑resistant with SIWE

-This is both good security and helps satisfy SOC2 logical access controls. (eips.ethereum.org)
+This approach not only boosts your security but also helps you meet SOC2 logical access controls. (eips.ethereum.org)

 8) Reduce taps and errors with EIP‑5792 batched calls (where supported)